Manufacturing Business Outlook Survey

 We usually publish the results at 8:30 a.m.
 ET on the third Thursday of each month, barring holidays.
 Although we release the results at that specific time, it’s possible for users to experience a slight delay in accessing the data or report.
 We publish the text file for the current release first, followed by supporting files and pages.

 See the release schedule for the current calendar year.
-Release dates for an upcoming year are typically posted in November of the current year.
+We typically post release dates for the upcoming year in November of the current year.

 We ask manufacturers to indicate the direction of change (increase, no change, decrease) from the prior month for overall business activity, as well as for these specific indicators: new orders, shipments, unfilled orders, delivery times, inventories, prices paid, prices received, employment, and average employee workweek.
 We also ask firms to indicate their expected direction of change over the upcoming six-month period for all these indicators and capital expenditures.